Shoulder Pain Treatment

 Other symptoms of shoulder problems may show up during certain motions or positions:

 Get back to putting on your jacket or sleeping on your side without pain.
 Start playing golf or swimming again.
-Your physiotherapist or chiropractor can help
+Learn how to get shoulder pain relief or deal with frozen shoulder pain at night

 Shoulder Anatomy Explained